applicaster/developer.applicaster.com/book/ui-builder/API.md

             type: "general", // String, passing the plugin type
             weight: 2 // Plugins order, the array will be sorted by weight },
-    ],
-    "postload_plugins": [
-        {
-            screen_id: , // Value of the screen will not be passed if the plugin is not implemented by the screen
-            identifier: "some_hook_plugin", // String, plugin identifier
-            type: "logout", // String, passing the plugin type
-            weight: 1 // Plugins order, the array will be sorted by weight }
     ]
 }
 ```